Information for customers about Coronavirus - (Covid-19)

-Surveyors Visit £100 (This is an additional fee to the above)
+Surveyors Visit £120 inc VAT (This is an additional fee to the above)

-Retrospective £100 (This is an additional fee to the above)
+Retrospective £120 inc VAT (This is an additional fee to the above)

-Upon application we’ll rate the complexity involved in the alterations and advise you of the fee.
-If our Property Surveyor is required to visit your home then we’ll make an additional cost for this service.
+Upon application we will rate the complexity involved in the alterations and advise you of the fee.
+If a Stonewater Property Surveyor is required to visit your home then we will make an additional cost for this service.

-If you’ve carried out alterations without our consent when you come to sell your home the buyer’s solicitor will ask for proof of consent and you’ll need to apply to us retrospectively.
-We’ll make an additional charge for this.
-If you do carry out alterations to your home without our consent where required you’re in breach of your legal agreement and could be at risk of legal action.
+If you have carried out alterations without Stonewater's consent when you come to sell your home the buyer’s solicitor will ask for proof of consent and you will need to apply to us retrospectively.
+We will make an additional charge for this.
+If you do carry out alterations to your home without our consent where required you are in breach of your legal agreement and could be at risk of legal action.

-If your lease requires that you need our consent to change your mortgage lender or mortgage product or to obtain a further advance against the property our fees for considering our consent are as follows:
+If your lease requires that you need our consent to change your mortgage lender, mortgage product or to obtain a further advance against the property our fees for considering our consent is £175 inc VAT.

 Late payment charges

-If you don’t pay your Service Charge on time and we’re required to send you a reminder we’ll apply an administration fee of £25.
+If you don’t pay your Service Charge on time and we’re required to send you a reminder we’ll apply an administration fee of £30 inc VAT.
 Please also note that your lease may allow us to charge interest on any debt outstanding.
 We’ll also recharge any legal costs incurred in pursuing outstanding debts owed to Stonewater Homes.